Sudakatux/time-exp/README.md

 ## Why do I have to do it ?

-We want to see how you write the model of the domain and how you apply TDD as a software development technique
+We want to see how you design the model of the domain and how you apply TDD as a software development technique

 # Important !

 In the test cases you can create new types that replace primitives like `int`.

-# [Español]

-# Dominio de problema: Expresiones temporales

-Una expresión temporal es una expresión que recurre o no en el continuo.

-Ejemplos de expresiones:

-## No recurrentes

-El jueves 22 de febrero del 2018.

-## Recurrentes

-### Cada X día/s desde una fecha hasta otra fecha

-Cada 3 días desde el jueves 22 de febrero del 2018 hasta el 15 de marzo del 2018.

-### El día Y cada X mes/es desde un mes de año hasta otro mes de año

-El día 8 de cada mes desde enero del 2018 hasta agosto del 2019.

-### El Y cada X mes/es desde un mes de año hasta otro mes de año

-El 3er viernes cada 2 meses desde enero del 2018 hasta agosto del 2019.

-### El Y cada X año/s desde un año hasta otro año

-El 8 de agosto todos los años desde el 2018 hasta el 2024.

-# ¿Qué tengo que hacer?

-Escribir las implementaciones correspondientes en `TimeExpression` para que pasen los test cases de `TimeExpressionTest`.

-## ¿Por qué?

-Queremos ver cómo modelas el dominio y, en este caso, aplicando TDD como técnica de desarrollo de software.

-# ¡Importante!

-En los test cases podés crear nuevos tipos que reemplacen a los primitivos como `int`.